aaj3f/lo-cal/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The project's code is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).